santigarcor/laratrust/docs/usage/concepts.rst

 ..
 NOTE::
    The ``can``, ``hasPermission`` and ``isAbleTo`` methods have the same objective, to check user's permissions.

-   Inside Laratrust code the ``hasPermission`` method is used intead of the ``can`` method, so if you want to use the Authorizable trait you can use it without any problem.
+   Inside Laratrust code the ``hasPermission`` method is used intead of the ``can`` method, so if you want to use the Authorizable trait you can use it without any problem (if you didn't use the Laratrust can method).
 To use the Authorizable trait check :ref:`troubleshooting`.

 Both ``hasRole()``, ``can()``, ``hasPermission()``, ``isAbleTo()`` can receive an array of roles & permissions to check: